mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] Added a path-filtered GitHub Actions workflow that runs the complete suite with ShellCheck on current macOS and Ubuntu hosted runners.

+## Completed in 2.18.4 build 087

+- [x] Removed the Minecraft, Paper, Java and architecture versions from the wrapper header.
+The metadata now identifies only this wrapper's own version, build and tmux-launcher purpose; runtime compatibility remains the concern of `1MB-minecraft.sh`.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup